getpopper/popper/docs/sections/getting_started.md

 docker ps -a
 ```

-You should see the three containers from the example workflow being
+You should see the two containers from the example workflow being
 listed.

 To obtain more detailed information of what this command does, you can pass the `--help` flag to it: